CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14b_Threat_Hunting.md

 # Lab - Lesson 14 Lab 11b: Threat Hunting using Notebooks with Microsoft Sentinel (Optional)

-### Estimated Timing: 1 Hour
+### Estimated Timing: 20 Minutes

 ## Lab Scenario

 You're a Security Operations Analyst at a company that implemented Microsoft Sentinel.
-You want to explore **notebooks** — an advanced hunting tool for Tier 2-3 analysts, incident investigators, and security data scientists.
+You want to explore **notebooks** - an advanced hunting tool for Tier 2-3 analysts, incident investigators, and security data scientists.
 Notebooks let you do things the built-in Sentinel experience can't, such as custom Python analytics, machine-learning models, bespoke visualizations (custom timelines, process trees), and combining Sentinel data with outside data sources.

 > **This lab is optional.** In the Lesson 14 agenda, hunting with notebooks is marked _optional_.
 It's included for students who want deeper, code-based hunting experience.
 Prior familiarity with Visual Studio Code, Jupyter, and Python is helpful but not required — you can complete the exploration steps without writing code.

-> **Where this lab runs:** You'll work on the **WIN-1 virtual machine** in your CloudLabs environment (Visual Studio Code is already installed there). **Do not use your personal computer.** You'll sign in to Sentinel from that VM using the credentials CloudLabs provides.

 ### How this lab handles data

-Notebooks query the Sentinel **data lake**, and getting _fresh_ data into the lake — and having new KQL/notebook jobs finish — involves ingestion and processing delays (often many minutes to hours).
+Notebooks query the Sentinel **data lake**, and getting _fresh_ data into the lake — and having new KQL/notebook jobs finish - involves ingestion and processing delays (often many minutes to hours).
 To avoid that wait, this lab uses **pre-populated data lake tables** and **provided sample notebooks**.
 Your focus is on _understanding and running_ notebooks against data that's already there, not on generating new data.

 > **What this means for you:** When you open a sample notebook, the tables it references (like `SecurityEvent`) are already populated, so cells return results without a wait.
 Running code cells is _encouraged but optional_ — the core skills (setting up the environment, connecting, and reading notebook structure) don't require it.